-Adam Schwarz, assistant director for Residential Life - East Campus, has been appointed the National Association of College and University Residence Halls (NACURH) and the National Residence Hall Honorary (NRHH) advisor.
+Adam Schwarz, assistant director for Residential Education - East Campus, has been appointed the National Association of College and University Residence Halls (NACURH) and the National Residence Hall Honorary (NRHH) advisor.
 NACURH and NRHH are international leaders of resident hall associations that advocate the interests and welfare of residence hall students.
-Visit the Housing and Residential Life website.
+Visit the Housing and Residential Education website.

 FAU Counseling and Psychological Services Recognized by IACS

 FAU Counseling and Psychological Services (CAPS) has received full accreditation from the International Association of Counseling Services (IACS).
 This organization is the accreditation association for university and college counseling centers throughout the United States, Canada and Australian counseling agencies.

 The evaluators found that FAU CAPS offers competent and reliable professional services to its clientele, continuing professional development and excellence in counseling performance.
 Their report was overwhelmingly positive and suggested that we are a role model center for comprehensive delivery of quality services to college student populations.

 This is the first time in the history of our institution that we have achieved this milestone.
 Congratulations to the CAPS staff for their team effort over the past few years.